 - Candidate 2 – GMAT Score 700 – CMU Tepper

-While Candidate 2 on an average can command $180,000 as a starting salary, it pales in comparison to the $215,000 that Candidate 1 can command post-MBA.
-That is a whopping $35,000 difference in starting salaries and this gap only widens with the passage of time.
-Considering a 10% return the additional $35,000 would be worth almost $650,000 in a 10-year timeframe.
+While Candidate 2 on average can command $185,000 as a starting salary, it pales compared to the $250,000 that Candidate 1 can command post-MBA.
+That is a whopping $65,000 difference in starting salaries, and this gap only widens with time.

 Let us try to understand why this seems to be the case:

-There are many factors which are taken into account while assessing an applicant for any Business School.
+There are many factors that are taken into account while assessing an applicant for any Business School.
 The weight-age each criterion is given can be neatly summed up by the graphic below: